hololinked-dev/docs/docs/design/serialization.md

 - to allow non-JSON serialization only for the specific interaction affordances that require it
 - register and use arbitrary serialization protocols

 Every serializer must define a

 - `dumps`
 - `loads`
 - `content_type` property

 The `content_type` is set as the `contentType` field in the Thing Description.

-Even the JSON serializer is a faster implementation called `msgspec`.